Hi! If you have have refinished your cabinets using Chalk Paint® by Annie Sloan and her wax ….. I bet they look awesome! Congratulations!

 - If your cabinets were painted a while ago- you do not realize this…but dirt and dust will land on them.
 By cleaning only one spot….it may acknowledge that the rest of the door needs to be cleaned also.
 So, a nice once over with the clear wax will do the trick.

 - NOTE- if you have applied a tinted wax all over your cabinets- such as Annie’s Dark, Black or White wax.
-You may need to re-apply the tinted wax if you lifted it when applying the fresh clear wax.
+You will probably need to use Clear Wax over the entire door, and then re-apply the tinted wax.

 ON GOING CLEANING of Cabinets painted with Chalk Paint® and have Wax as a top coat: